svenfuchs/gem-release/README.md

 patch       # Bump to the next patch level (e.g. 0.0.1 to 0.0.2)
 pre|rc|etc  # Bump to the next pre-release level (e.g. 0.0.1 to
             #   0.1.0.pre.1, 1.0.0.pre.1 to 1.0.0.pre.2)
+1.2.0.pre.3 # Bump to specific version number with provided pre-release level and build number
 ```

 When searching for the version file for a gem named `gem-name`: the